 Babbles the Bee in a stolid Ear,

 Pipe the Sweet Birds in ignorant cadence —

-Over the Internet, we can have a glimpse at sample F124C, a draft of Safe in their Alabaster Chambers from Houghton, one of Harvard University libraries.
-It is an autograph in pencil, a piece written by Emily Dickinson: if she used such big letters, there had to be a reason.
+Over the Internet, we can have a glimpse at sample F124C, a draft of Safe in Their Alabaster Chambers from Houghton, one of Harvard University libraries.
+It is handwritten in pencil.
+If Emily Dickinson used such big letters, there had to be a reason.
 Image contrast is enhanced.

 The habit of the hand has a “non-print character”, ε: we can find it only in manuscripts.
 To compare the Diadεms, Dogεs, Surrεndεr, and Firmaments along with soundless, we might think about word stress and vowel length.

-With shapes as εntirely, mε, and rεsurrections, in the handwritten copy of the Renunciation published by Little, Brown and Company in 1891, and the Edεn of the Wild Nights (Houghton Fr269), we may think about vowel quality, low or high — in some general contour.
+With shapes as εntirely, mε, and rεsurrections, in the handwritten Renunciation as published by Little, Brown and Company in 1891, and the Edεn of the Wild Nights (Houghton, sample number 269 by Franklin), we may think about vowel quality, low or high, in some general contour.

 In vowel chart mid position, between front and back, as well as low and high vowels, there is a speech sound central quality.
 Some phonetic scripts may interpret this mid for the shwa.

 The handwritten ε is as the Greek epsilon.
 We can see it is not to represent the shwa, but it can be a mark for vowel length and height, in relation to the central quality.
 It is as a precursor shape, with modern phonetic scripts.

 Might there be a connection between the epsilon and manuscript big letters?
 Let us consider a fragment of the poem Success as edited by Johnson.